 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Environmental Systems Research Institute, Inc.'s score of 26 is lower than 61% of the industry.
+Environmental Systems Research Institute, Inc.'s score of 31 is higher than 87% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Environmental Systems Research Institute, Inc. (Esri), headquartered in the US, has set ambitious climate commitments despite not having publicly available carbon emissions data for the most recent year.
-The company has committed to reducing its Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 46% by 2030, using 2019 as the baseline year.
-This target has been validated through the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. In addition to its Scope 1 and Scope 2 targets, Esri is also focused on measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
-These commitments reflect Esri's proactive approach to addressing climate change and its dedication to sustainability within the trading and commercial services sector.
+Environmental Systems Research Institute, Inc. (Esri), headquartered in the US, has not publicly disclosed any recent carbon emissions data.
+However, the company has made significant climate commitments aimed at reducing its greenhouse gas (GHG) emissions.
+Esri has set a target to reduce its Scope 1 and Scope 2 emissions by 46% by the year 2030, using 2019 as the baseline year.
+This target has been approved through the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. In addition to its Scope 1 and Scope 2 commitments, Esri is also focused on measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
+These initiatives reflect Esri's commitment to sustainability and its proactive approach to addressing climate change within the industry.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Environmental Systems Research Institute, Inc. is committed to some reduction initiatives we track.
+Environmental Systems Research Institute, Inc. is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.